When to ask for help?

 If you are worried, it is important to follow some of those tips above or contact your health care professional.
 If they reassure you, great and if not they can point you in the right direction or help you to unpack what is happening/ not happening further.

 Parents know their children best.
 If you are concerned it is important that you talk to someone, as you know what is ‘typical’ for your child.
+I often do a ‘gut check’ and if I feel that I need help/ second opinion/ reassurance, I book the GP.

 WHO: